fkm-X3/fkm-X3/README.md

 ## What am I cooking up?

-- 🔭 Working on: Idot-lang and Alloy-OS
+- 🔭 Working on: Alloy-OS and Nonic
 - 🌱 Learning: Low level systems programing